gergusber/node-fullstack/README.md

 Implement a REST API using Express.js that handles Export and Import requests.

 The API should expose endpoints to:
 - `POST` a request for a **new Export job**.
 Valid requests should be saved in memory.
 Invalid requests should return an error.
-The request must have the following schema:
+The request must have the following schema:  bookId: string;

   ```javascript
   {